matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 }
 ```

-- Characteristics of Strategy pattern : Make easy to vary the behavior os a class at runtime, using composition over inheritance.
+- Characteristics of Strategy pattern:
+    - Make easy to vary the behavior os a class at runtime, using composition over inheritance

 ***